|Hunter Rose Lace Curtain|

 There is no exact formula for determining which is the correct measurement of length and width when buying lace curtains.
 Usually, the decision is based on one of two eras of decor: 19th or 20th century.

 20th century Arts & Crafts, Art Deco, Bungalow, Craftsman, mid-Century Modern and Mission window treatments were much ‘flatter‘ with much less gathering using a ratio of 1 to no more than 1 to 1˝ times the window width as the curtain panel width.
-Our Art Deco, Ginkgo Leaf, Glen‘s Edge, Good Hare Day, Hunter Rose, Pine Cone and Prairie Sumac panels work best in these instances.
+Our Art Deco, Craftsman, Dedham, Galaxy, Ginkgo Leaf, Glen‘s Edge, Hunter Rose, Pine Cone and Prairie Sumac panels work best in these instances.
 The preferred length for this era is just touching the window sill.

 As a rule, American home windows are between 25” and 30” across.
 Our 47” panels work fine for the fuller gathered look; our 33” panels are best for the flatter less gathered look.
-We also offer panel shortening (for $10 per panel) for the length you desire; please specify in the Order Comments of Checkout Step #5.
+We also offer FREE panel shortening now thru 10/19 for the length you desire; please specify in the Order Comments of Checkout Step #5.